mjosaarinen/lwaes_isa/README.md

 schedule for both ciphers.
-This package contains a mock implementation of the instruction together with full encryption, decryption, and key schedule algorithms of AES-128/192/256 and SM4 for instruction coutns and other evaluation.
+This package contains a mock implementation of the instruction together with full encryption, decryption, and key schedule algorithms of AES-128/192/256 and SM4 for instruction counts and other evaluation.
 This instruction is encapsulated in the function contained in [enc1s.c](enc1s.c):
 ```C